Skip to content

 (The UI of CSDN, one of China's largest information sites)

-Color meaning is culturally dependent
+Color meanings are culturally dependent

 Users receive it as a positive stimulus.